BDC Hamburger Icon

 Did You Know?Did you know

-The CIO’s data integration expertise is critical to marketing because understanding customer analytics and acting on customer behavior guide future marketing efforts.
+The CIO's data integration expertise is vital to marketing because it helps the company understand customer analytics and buyer behavior, leading to better marketing decisions.

 CMO-CIO collaboration is crucial

-The only genuine solution to CMOs’ and CIOs’ conflicting motives is enhanced collaboration.
-Effective collaboration in the form of data and analytics integration has broken down silos in other departments, such as sales and marketing, whose motives can differ.
+The only genuine solution to the conflicting motives of CMOs and CIOs is enhanced workplace collaboration.
+Effective collaboration in the form of data and analytics integration has broken down silos in other departments, such as sales and marketing, whose motives can also differ.

 The better organizations can break down silos and promote streamlined information sharing, communication and cooperation, the more effective the organization will be at meeting its objectives while satisfying everyone, including executives, various departments, team leaders, employees and customers.